 As our Highspot team continues to keep customers at the heart of everything we do, we’re proud to have led the Momentum Grid for 7 consecutive quarters, recognized for our category innovation, customer satisfaction, and vision.

 Tip #3: Dig up the treasure trove of insights buried in G2’s peer reviews

 At first glance, the peer reviews on G2 crowd are useful, but if you know what to look for, they can be powerful nuggets that impact your purchasing decision.

-As you conduct your review search, G2 enables you to get a clear comparison by filtering by company size and industry – it may not be apples to apples if you’re at an enterprise tech company and you’re reading a review from a manufacturing startup.
-You can also narrow in on reviews that mention specific things you’re looking for, such as “marketing content” or “time saver.”
+As you conduct your review search, G2 enables you to get a clear comparison by filtering by company size and industry.
+It may not be apples to apples if you’re at an enterprise tech company and you’re reading a review from a manufacturing startup, so you can narrow in on reviews that mention specific things you’re looking for, such as “marketing content” or “time saver.”
 These features help you find the reviews most relevant to you.

 Research, Review, Rock On

 At the end of the day, review resources matter.
 They may come in many different shapes and sizes, but with a clear understanding, you can use them to navigate the changing technology landscape and confidently make the best decision.